-Top Ten Pieces of Equipment Needed In a Home Gym
+Top 10 Pieces of Equipment Needed in a Home Gym

 Why not set up your own personal home gym?
-For a hundred dollars or so you can have everything you need to get in the best shape of your life.
-Below are the most important pieces of equipment needed to start your own home gym.
-You might not need all of these but I recommend you find those things that fit for your situation.
+For around a hundred dollars, you can have everything you need to get in the best shape of your life.
+Below are the most essential pieces of equipment to start your home gym.
+You might not need all of these, but I recommend choosing the items that best fit your needs and goals.

 This can be a stereo, a TV, something.
 This sounds weird but let's face it, working out without your headphones or some other form of mental distraction can ruin your motivation.
 Keep your brain amped up and motivated, and your body will follow.